Templating with RazorEngine for Print Forms

-A new sample SampleRazorRunner has been published, which demonstrates the possibilities of using Razor markup in combination with data obtained from Resto.Front.Api.
+A new example SampleRazorRunner has been published, demonstrating the capabilities of using Razor markup in combination with data obtained from Resto.Front.Api.

-This example has a static class RazorRunner, which contains 2 methods UpdateRazorAssemblyReference and RunCompile.
+This example features a static class RazorRunner, which contains 2 methods: UpdateRazorAssemblyReference and RunCompile.

-1. UpdateRazorAssemblyReference(string restoApiAssemblyToUse, params string[] otherAssembliesToUse) - this method allows you to update the list of assemblies whose contents will be used to compile the Razor template.
+1. UpdateRazorAssemblyReference(string restoApiAssemblyToUse, params string[] otherAssembliesToUse) - this method allows updating the list of assemblies whose content will be used for compiling the Razor template.

-1. The first argument, restoApiAssemblyToUse, is required.
-The compiler needs to know which API version will be used.
+1. The first argument restoApiAssemblyToUse is mandatory.
+The compiler needs to know which version of the API will be used.

 2. The second argument is optional.
-Additional assemblies should be specified if they contain any required data, methods, or models for the template that the compiler is not initially instructed to use.
-Several libraries will always be used, as they are necessary for the proper functioning of the compiler:
+Additional assemblies should be specified if they contain any necessary data, methods, or models for the template, which the compiler does not initially have instructions to use.
+Several libraries will always be used, as they are necessary for the normal functioning of the compiler:

 • mscorlib.dll